argoproj/argo-workflows/docs/configure-archive-logs.md

 Argo Workflows log storage facilities are quite basic.

-We recommend using a fully featured Kubernetes aware logging facility which will provide you with facilities for indexing, searching and managing of log storage.
+We recommend using a fully featured Kubernetes-aware logging facility which will provide you with indexing, searching and managing of log storage.

-We also recommend adding [links](links.md) to connect from the Argo UI to your logging facility's UI.
-Examples are given in the [workflow-controller-configmap.yaml](workflow-controller-configmap.yaml).

-* Link `scope: workflow` to the logs of a Workflow
-* Link `scope: pod-logs` to the logs of a specific Pod of a Workflow
-* Parametrize the link with `${metadata.name}`, `${metadata.namespace}`, `${metadata.labels}`, and other available metadata

-We do not plan to reach feature parity with purpose built-logging facilities within workflows as there are more optimized tools available in the ecosystem.
-Some open-source products which are known to work and you could consider are
+We do not plan to reach feature parity with purpose built-logging facilities as there are more optimized tools available in the ecosystem.
+Some open-source tools which are known to work:

 * [`fluentd`](https://github.com/fluent/fluentd) for collection
 * [ELK](https://www.elastic.co/elastic-stack/) as storage, querying and a UI